Many people consider Warren Buffett the greatest value investor of all time. Buffett is also a prolific reader who often recommends books.

 If you want insight into Buffett’s beliefs about leadership and management, Dream Big is a good read.
-Understanding, 3G Capital can help you understand how Berkshire Hathaway operates and the qualities Buffett thinks in CEOs and partners.
+Understanding 3G Capital can help you understand how Berkshire Hathaway operates and the qualities Buffett seeks in CEOs and partners.

 15. MiTek: A Global Success Story, 1981-2011 by Jim Healy

 This obscure book chronicles the story of MiTek, a successful Berkshire Hathaway subsidiary that manufactures engineered construction products.
 Healy shows how MiTek went from the edge of collapse to being a dominant force in its industry.

 If you want to see how Buffett researches and identifies companies for acquisition, Healy’s book is a great resource.
 This book can be hard to find online, but copies are available from some platforms.

 Buffett himself recommended MiTek: A Global Success Story in his 2011 Letter to Berkshire Hathaway shareholders.

 Summary: Warren Buffett Recommended Books